inducer/pycuda/doc/source/misc.rst

 * Fix a memory leak when using pagelocked memory. (reported by Paul Cazeaux)
 * Fix complex scalar argument passing.
 * Fix :func:`pycuda.gpuarray.zeros` when used on complex arrays.
+* Add :func:`pycuda.tools.register_dtype` to enable scan/reduction on struct types.
+* More improvements to CURAND.

 Version 2011.1.2
 ----------------